Updated: Apr 11, 2021

-This article by Carole Railton, one of Behavioural Shift’s co-founders, explains what artificial intelligence could mean for you.
+This article by Carole Railton, explains what artificial intelligence could mean for you

 It’s generally known that artificial intelligence (AI) is taking over the business world.
 For example, the USA believes AI would advance global GDP by 14% in 2030 - that’s about USD15 trillion.